BodenmillerGroup/SABER-IMC_publication/README.md

 # SABER-IMC_publication
-List of all R codes used for the analysis of single cell data in the paper Hosogane et al., about signal amplification for imaging mass cytometry.
+List of Cellprofiler piplines and R codes used for the analysis of single cell data in the paper Hosogane et al., about signal amplification for imaging mass cytometry.

+### Signal and background intensity quantification

+- quantify signal and background intensity by thresholding using CellProfiler.

+### Single cell segmentation

 ### SABER_preprocessing script